 Financial Aid Calendar

-March – Financial Aid awards mailed.
+December-March – Financial Aid notifications mailed.

 June 1 – Fall semester tuition statements mailed.

-July 15 – Fall semester tuition due.
+August 1 – Fall semester tuition due.

 November 1 – Spring semester tuition statements mailed.